Code-Institute-Submissions/Milestone-Project_2-1/README.md

 # One More Team

-This website will serve the purpose of helping sports fans (soccer fans initially) to be able to conveniently get relevant information on the team they support.
+This website will serve the purpose of helping football fans to be able to conveniently get relevant information on the team they support.
 The aim will also be to gives fans the chance to compare two teams beside one another from different leagues, and support the longer-term goal of the website to give fans one more team to support.
 The website will inform users about:
 * Information on any team they search for (league standing, next game, contact information, club website)